serpapi/awesome-seo-tools/README.md

 - [Majestic](https://majestic.com/) - Find out who links to your website

 - [Monitor Backlinks](https://monitorbacklinks.com/) - Check the good and bad backlinks for you and the competition

+- [Backlinko](https://backlinko.com/) - Backlinko is the place for next-level SEO training and link building strategies.

 - Other "All in one SEO tools" offer this feature as well.